Tony McClements joined Martin Kenney & Co (MKS) in early 2015 having served almost 33 years in three different UK police

 Tony became Lancashire’s Fraud Evaluation & Liaison Officer, responsible for assessing all reported frauds and deciding which crimes were viable and worthy of investigation.
 He devised bespoke investigation strategies for CID tasked with fraud investigations.
 Tony oversaw the implementation of Action Fraud and sat on a number of practitioner/ professional groups and bodies.

 He was nominated for the prestigious Police Federation Detective of the Year Award in 2012; that same year he added to his list of commendations when he was recognised by the Chief Constable for “single-handedly raising the Constabulary’s profile in regard to fraud investigation”.
 Post-retirement in 2013, he joined British Transport Police as a civilian fraud/financial investigator.

 He has been a fraud and accredited financial investigator since 1998 and 2001 respectively.
 He holds an MSc in Criminal Investigation and a BTEC Advanced Diploma in Financial Investigation.
-He is a guest lecturer in both fraud and financial investigation at the University of Central Lancashire and at the time of joining Martin Kenney & Co, Tony was one of the longest serving fraud investigation specialists outside of the City of London.
+He is a guest lecturer in both fraud and financial investigation at the University of Central Lancashire (UCLan) School of Justice, and at the time of joining MKS Tony was one of the longest serving fraud investigation specialists outside of the City of London.

 When Hurricane Irma struck the BVI in September 2017, Tony lost everything in the storm and was evacuated back to the northwest of England.
-He continues to work remotely from the UK.
-This further enhances the global reach of Martin Kenney & Co to the UK and Europe.
+He continues to work remotely from the UK and is regularly published, or contributes to opinion pieces in, outlets such as The FCPA Blog.